-The Shares under the ESPP are offered pursuant to this prospectus to approximately 1,870 eligible employees (as of September 1, 2017) in Finland, Germany, Romania, Spain and the United Kingdom.
+The Shares under the ESPP are offered pursuant to this prospectus to 2,062 eligible employees4 in Finland, Germany, Romania, Spain and the United Kingdom.
 As indicated in Section 1.5 above, the maximum rate at which Participants may purchase Shares under the ESPP may not exceed \$25,000 worth of Shares (based on the fair market value of the Shares (determined at the time the right to purchase the Shares is granted)) for each calendar year in which such right is outstanding at any time.
 However, there are other limitations on Share purchases which may result in Participants not being able to purchase \$25,000 worth of Shares in a calendar year.